Polygoningenieur/picctory-issues/README.md

-# picctory-issues
+# Issues for Blender addon Picctory

-Issues tracking for the Blender addon Picctory
+Please submit any issues with the addon here https://github.com/Polygoningenieur/picctory-issues/issues